AkramKhan018/Prophet-Based-Weather-Forecasting-MINIPROJECT/README.md

-<b>PROJECT OVERVIEW</b>
+<b>Project Overview:</b.

-This project focuses on weather prediction using the Facebook Prophet algorithm, designed to automatically capture seasonality and trends for accurate forecasts.
+This project aims to predict weather using the Facebook Prophet algorithm, which employs an additive model to forecast based on seasonal effects and trends.
+Prophet automatically identifies seasonality in weather data, making it advantageous for accurate predictions without extensive feature engineering.
+It's also suitable for scaling to multiple time series, such as data from adjacent weather stations.

 <b>Project Steps:</b>

-The project entails several key steps:

-<b>1.
-Load and Clean Data:</b> Prepare the weather data by addressing missing values and outliers.
+Load and Clean Data: Prepare the weather data for analysis by handling missing values and outliers.

-<b>2.
-Define Targets and Predictors:</b> Identify the target variable (e.g., temperature) and predictor variables (e.g., time, humidity) for modeling.
+Define Targets and Predictors: Identify the target variable (e.g., temperature) and predictor variables (e.g., time, humidity) for modeling.

-<b>3.
-Train Model:</b> Utilize the Prophet algorithm to build a predictive model based on identified trends and seasonality.
+Train Model: Utilize the Prophet algorithm to build a predictive model based on identified trends and seasonality.

-<b>4.
-Scale Model with Cross-Validation: </b>Enhance model accuracy by training on the entire dataset using cross-validation.
+Scale Model with Cross-Validation: Validate and refine the model's accuracy by training it on the entire dataset using cross-validation.

-<b>5.
-Make Future Predictions: </b>Generate future weather predictions using the trained model.
+Make Future Predictions: Generate weather predictions for future time periods using the trained model.

 <b>File Overview:</b>

-The primary project files include the <b>Project Code.ipynb</b> notebook, containing the prediction code, and the <b>weather.csv</b> file, designated for dataset to be used.
+<ul><li>Project Code.ipynb</li>: Jupyter notebook containing code for weather prediction using the Prophet algorithm.
+<li>weather.csv</li>: Excel File containing the necessary data for analysis.</ul>

-Installing Required Libraries:
+<b>Installing Required Libraries:</b>

-Before beginning, ensure you have the necessary libraries installed: <b>pandas, prophet, tqdm, plotly, scikit-learn.</b> You can install these libraries using the following commands:
+To set up your environment, install the following libraries using the provided commands:

-<b>Install pandas: pip install pandas</b>
+Install pandas: pip install pandas

-<b>Install prophet: pip install prophet</b>
+Install prophet: pip install prophet

-<b>Install tqdm: pip install tqdm</b>
+Install tqdm: pip install tqdm

-<b>Install plotly: pip install plotly</b>
+Install plotly: pip install plotly

-<b>Install scikit-learn: pip install scikit-learn</b>
+Install scikit-learn: pip install scikit-learn

-<b>Alternative Dataset:</b>
+<b>Note:</b>

+If you prefer to use a different dataset for your weather predictions, you have the option to access data from sources like NOAA or NASA POWER Data Access Viewer.
+These platforms provide a wide range of weather-related datasets that you can utilize for your project.

+To obtain your required dataset:

+NOAA (National Oceanic and Atmospheric Administration):
+Visit the NOAA website and explore their available datasets.
+You can find historical weather data from various weather stations.
+Follow the data download instructions provided on their website.

+NASA POWER Data Access Viewer:
+Access the NASA POWER Data Access Viewer, which offers various meteorological and solar energy data.
+You can select your location and time period of interest to obtain the relevant dataset.
+Follow the provided instructions to download the data.

+Once you have acquired your desired dataset from either of these sources, you can proceed with the rest of the project using the same steps mentioned earlier.
+Simply replace the provided data files with your newly obtained dataset to conduct weather predictions using the Facebook Prophet algorithm.
+Make sure to format and preprocess the new dataset as needed before feeding it into the project's code.

-If you prefer a different dataset, consider accessing weather data from sources such as <b>NOAA</b> or <b>NASA POWER Data Access Viewer.</b> By substituting the provided data, you can tailor the project to your chosen dataset.
-Adjust the data loading and cleaning steps in the code to accommodate the structure and format of your new data.
+Remember to adjust the data loading and cleaning steps in the code to accommodate the structure and format of your new dataset.

 This project offers flexibility in utilizing diverse weather datasets while leveraging the predictive power of the Facebook Prophet algorithm.